After a career to this point that consisted

 Even given the highest quality that the first half of this album provides, the terrific songs keep coming into the second half.
 "The Game is On", "Secret Alibi" and "Take Me Home" are all good songs that don't quite reach the heights of those earlier, but are more than just average songs.

 My edition of this album came with a bonus CD, that not only contains Roland's own "Grapowski's Malmsuite 1001" as a tribute to his hero Yngwie Malmsteen, but other excellent B-side material "Can't Fight Your Desire", "Star Invasion" and "Silicon Dreams".
 It also has cover songs such as "I Stole Your Love" by Kiss, "Cold Sweat" by Thin Lizzy and "Closer to Home" by Grand Funk Railroad.
-All of these songs appear on the singles released form the album.
+All of these songs appear on the singles released from the album and complement the actual album excellently.

 Thursday, July 26, 2012